IFU for Medical Devices

 This possibility of providing the instructions for use in electronic form instead of in paper form is limited to certain medical devices.

-Risk analysis should be conducted to determine the appropriateness of electronic instructions for use.
+A risk analysis should be conducted to determine the appropriateness of electronic instructions for use.

 When the following devices are intended for use exclusively by professional users and when the use by other persons is not reasonably foreseeable, their instructions may be provided in electronic form: